Epicodus-Curriculum/intro-full-stack/4a_remote_expectations_wk1_thursday.md

 After Cohort Scrum, you'll join your dev team.
 You'll have the same dev team for the entire course section.
 If you are having any issues with members of your dev team, please reach out to an instructor.

-**After this week, you will start every class session with your Dev Team Scrum meeting.
+**After today, you will start every class session with your Dev Team Scrum meeting.
 On weekdays, Dev Team Scrum starts at 8:00 am.**

 **8:30 – 8:55 am: Dev Team Scrum**